 The largest and oldest known prehistoric village in Ireland can be found on the flat plateau of Doonaveeragh Mountain on the east side of Carrowkeel and overlooking Lough Arrow in County Sligo.
 There are amazing views of the mountain and village from the edge of the escarpment to the east of Cairns G and H at Carrowkeel.

-Doonaveeragh is a glacier-scraped mountain with a spectacular rift valley seperating it from Carrowkeel Mountain.
-The mountain is shaped like a giant ship with Cairns O and P on the highest points, and the village sited on the flat limestone plateau to the north of the cairns.
-The whole mountain, shaped like a monsterous ship, points towards Knocknarea in the distance.
+The fantastic shape of Doonaveeragh Mountain was created by the melting glaciers at the end of the ice age, carving a spectacular rift valley seperating Doonaveeragh from Carrowkeel Mountain.
+The mountain is shaped like a gigantic ship with the highest points occupied by Cairn O and Cairn P and the village sited on the flat limestone plateau or deck to the north of the cairns.
+The whole mountain points towards Knocknarea and Carrowmore in the distance.

 The valley between Doonaveeragh and Carrowkeel Mountain is the strip of land which gives the collection of megaliths it's name: Carrowkeel - The Narrow Quarter, and is probably a relatively modern name.
 Many Irish townland names date to the 16th century, when the country was being mapped for taxation purposes, and quarters and thirds are common names.
 The valley is also called the Devil's Gap or Bite - especially when viewed from the Yellow Pass on the old road over the Curliew Mountains.